LLNL/shroud/docs/glossary.rst

    The address, type, shape, element size.
    Similar to ``CFI_desc_t`` from Fortran's
    *Further Interoperability with C*.

+CFI

+   C Fortran Interface defined by the *Further interoperability of Fortran with C* features of TS29113 and Fortran 2018.

 Fortran wrapper

    Fortran functions which call the C wrapper functions.